olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

 ## Exercises
 TODO: add exercises
 1. Try playing around with the size of the arrays, blocks, and grid size.
 2. What errors do you run into when you don't have the bounds check in the kernel?
+If it doesn't, why not?